This page is for independent schools, state schools outside London and Birmingham, and primary schools.

 This fast-paced, full-scale 90 minute performance of Shakespeare’s much loved comedy is produced with young people in mind, and is suitable for Year 6 upwards.

-Performances will take place in the open air Globe Theatre in March 2021 and, thanks to Deutsche Bank, independent schools, state schools outside London or Birmingham and primary schools (Year 6) get heavily discounted tickets for this production.
+Thanks to Deutsche Bank, independent schools, state schools outside London or Birmingham and primary schools (Year 6) get heavily discounted tickets for this production.

 Seated £10 – £15